suika2engine/suika2/README.md

     * Download the zip file from [the official web site](https://luxion.jp/s2/) and extract it.
     * Enter `suika2` directory in terminal.
     * run `./suika-linux64`

+* On Android:
+    * Build from source.
+Android Studio is needed.

+* On NetBSD:
+    * Build from source.

 ## Enable English mode